Dear esteemed guests, members of the Rossmoor Scholarship Foundation, donors, and scholars,

 You might look at me, and think, “Wow, Veronica has it all figured out!”
 Or, “Hm, Veronica seems really insecure about her accomplishments.”
 Both perspectives are somewhat true.
 I’m proud of how far I’ve come and could talk about my experiences at Berkeley and Quizlet for hours, yet I remain constantly ambitious and hungry for more.

+Here is the last call to action I have for you.
+Number one, I strongly recommend keeping in touch with the Rossmoor community after today, with a biyearly email or something, so they know you appreciate them as much as they appreciate you.
+Not to be cheesy, but, a heart full of gratitude is a heart full of joy.
+Number two, promise yourself to remember the emotions you feel today, all the pride and joy.
 Remember how nice it felt when you picked out the outfit you’re wearing, and when you come up to take pictures on this stage with the guests.
 When times are rough, remind yourself of today, how wondrous it is to be recognized and awarded by the lovely folks of Rossmoor.
 Let that fuel your mind, body, and soul.
 When the road gets tough, remind yourself how much you deserve this, how hard you’ve worked to get here.
 And as Shakespeare said it, the world is your oyster.
 Work hard, and the pearl is yours.
 Thank you.